himanshu-mactavish/himanshu-mactavish/README.md

-- 👋 Hi, I’m @himanshu-mactavish
+- 👋 Hi, I’m Himanshu MacTavish
-- 👀 I’m interested in machine learning ,Full stack Webdevelopment and DevOps
+- 👀 I’m interested in Machine Learning ,Full-Stack webdevelopment and DevOps
 - 🌱 I’m currently learning DevOps
 - 📫 You can reach me at me@himanshu-mactavish.me